Skip to main content

 Members of a team have access to a pool of shared documents by clicking Files in the client, including images and videos uploaded in channels.
 Members can open these files in a browser, download them to their PC, or retrieve a link to share with others.
 The OneDrive feature enables users to create shared folders, Word documents, Excel workbooks, PowerPoint presentations, and more.

-Finally, Microsoft Teams integrates with third-party apps, including Trello, Zoom, Asana, GitHub, Evernote, Adobe Creative Cloud, Salesforce, Google Analytics, and many more.
+Microsoft Teams integrates with third-party apps, including Trello, Zoom, Asana, GitHub, Evernote, Adobe Creative Cloud, Salesforce, Google Analytics, and many more.
 It even works with social apps like YouTube, StubHub, and several others.

 What separates Microsoft Teams from other platforms?

 Another popular team collaboration tool is Discord.
-It targets gamers offering free voice and instant message capabilities.
+It targets gamers, offering free voice and instant message capabilities.
 In this scenario, gamers create or join public and private “servers” rather than “teams.”
 Like Microsoft Teams, each building (server) hosts multiple rooms (channels), only these rooms are dedicated to either text or voice, not both.
-There is a Go Live feature as well that automatically detects your game and allows you to stream it directly to your Discord server.
-Want to make a video call to friends or family?
-Discord has your back too — all for free.
+Well, technically, voice chats have their own text chat, but it doesn’t make sense to use it unless you’re in a call.

 Microsoft Teams at a glance

-Finally, click the Teams tab and a list of your connected teams and their channels appears in the second column.
+Finally, click the Teams tab, and a list of your connected teams and their channels appears in the second column.
 Channels with new activity are highlighted in bold text.
-Select a channel and the messages contained within that channel appear in the third column.
+Select a channel, and the messages contained within that channel appear in the third column.
 Any mentions within an unselected channel are highlighted by an exclamation point next to the channel name.

 How much does Microsoft Teams cost?